Mike Higgs

 After The Cloak was cancelled, Higgs drew the strip Space School for Whizzer and Chips, and Thundercap for Buster, and contributed to British fanzines.
 His daily strip Moonbird was published for a time in various Associated Newspapers newspapers; the strips were later collected in a series of children's books.

 In July 1976, Higgs was a guest at "KAK 76" (Konvention of Alternative Komix), an underground comix convention produced by the Birmingham Arts Lab (Paul Fisher and Hunt Emerson), which was held in Birmingham.

 In the early 1980s, budding cartoonist Lew Stringer worked as Higgs' assistant.
+During the mid-1980s Higgs created Dopey Dinosaur and published a series of 12 rhyming paperbacks aimed at children, in the same format as the Mr Men books by Roger Hargreaves.
+The series was then published in Australia by Budget Books in 1988.

 In the late 1980s, Higgs shifted to becoming a designer and editor.
 He compiled and designed The Monster Society of Evil: Deluxe Limited Collector's Edition (1989, American Nostalgia Library, ISBN 0-948248-07-6), which reprints the entire "Monster Society of Evil" story arc that ran for two years in Captain Marvel Adventures #22–46 (1943–1945), in which Captain Marvel meets Mister Mind and the Monster Society of Evil.
 This oversized, slipcased hardcover book was strictly limited to 3,000 numbered copies.
 That same year, Higgs and co-author Denis Gifford published The Comic Art of Charlie Chaplin: a Graphic Celebration of Chaplin's Centenary (Hawk Books ISBN 0-948248-21-1).

 Higgs also collected and designed reprint collections of Eagle's Dan Dare and Comics at War strips.

 In 1995, he edited Popeye: 60th Anniversary Edition (1995), with contributions from Denis Gifford and others (Book Sales ISBN 0-7858-0397-1).